SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson AVP-2000.md

 It contains:

-- A parameter **HTTP Status Code**, which indicates the status code of the last message (or response) sent to the device.This should be *200 OK*.
+- A parameter **HTTP Status Code**, which indicates the status code of the last message (or response) sent to the device.
+  This should be *200 OK*.
 Other values may indicate a problem.
-- A table that maps all the keys used in the tables on **Table Data** to an XPath that selects exactly one node in the configuration file.This is used internally to make sure that the keys of the rows do not change every time the device is polled.
-This is a requirement for the correct functioning of trending and alarm monitoring.However, note that there inevitably remains a small chance that this does become corrupted if parameters are deleted from the config file.
+- A table that maps all the keys used in the tables on **Table Data** to an XPath that selects exactly one node in the configuration file.
+  This is used internally to make sure that the keys of the rows do not change every time the device is polled.
+This is a requirement for the correct functioning of trending and alarm monitoring.
+  However, note that there inevitably remains a small chance that this does become corrupted if parameters are deleted from the config file.
 - A page button **HTTP Comm.** that shows commands and responses from messages sent to/from the device.
 This is only used for debugging purposes.
 - A page button **Junction Tables**, containing information required for the tree view control in order to link different tables to one parent node.
 This information is normally not of use for the user.